Hvelvigen/homelab/reference/linux/understanding-bash-on-ubuntu.md

 sudo apt-get remove <package>
 ```

-This is how you install things like `btop`, Docker, OpenSSH Server, and other baseline tools.
+This is how you install things like `btop`, OpenSSH Server, and other baseline tools.

 ---